markkukuismin/MCPeSe/README.md

 # Reference

-The ARPS method is described in:
+The MCPeSe method is described in:

-Kuismin and Sillanpaa (manuscript) "ARPS: Accept-reject penalty selection for graphical lasso".
+Kuismin and Sillanpaa (manuscript) "MCPeSe: Monter Carlo penalty selection for graphical lasso".

 File "CodeCollection.zip" is a collection of scripts used to prepare the material in this paper.